mobizt/FirebaseClient/README.md

 ![Set Database Location](https://raw.githubusercontent.com/mobizt/FirebaseClient/main/resources/images/firebase_console_rtdb_setup_database_step1.png)

+#### Note for Realtime Database location selection

 Refer to this [Realtime Database locations](https://firebase.google.com/docs/projects/locations#rtdb-locations), the `Database URL scheme` depends on the `Region name` (Realtime Database location) you selected.

-In Arduino boards that used with WiFiNINA and WiFi101 firmware, the database location that ends with `firebasedatabase.app` may not work in those Arduino boards because of server certificate issue even the server certificate was load in to the firmware.
-Only the database location that ends with `firebaseio.com` works in this case (SSL certificate may missing or does not load properly).
-Then `us-central1` region is recommended.
+In some Arduino boards that works with [`WiFiNINA`](https://github.com/arduino/nina-fw) and `WiFi101` firmwares, the database URL that ends with `firebasedatabase.app` may not work after the SSL certificate upload into the board firmware which causes Realtime Database server connection failure.

+We don't investigate in to the Arduino firmwares to find root cause, then `us-central1` region for `DATABASE_NAME.firebaseio.com` URL should be selected for this case.

 ![Set Database Security Rules](https://raw.githubusercontent.com/mobizt/FirebaseClient/main/resources/images/firebase_console_rtdb_setup_database_step2.png)